Compound Calculator Interest 2025 – Investment Growth & Retirement Planning

 What is the best investment return rate to use in the calculator?

 Historical stock market returns average 7-10% annually, while bonds typically return 3-5%.
 For conservative planning, use 6-7%.
 For aggressive growth, 8-10%.
-Consider your risk tolerance and investment mix when choosing a rate.
+Consider your risk tolerance and investment mix when choosing a compound rate.

 How much should I invest monthly for retirement?